TheLucasNorth/openstv/README.md

 Clone this repository

 Run the `runElection.py` file from the command line, adding flags as needed.
-EG, `python3 runElection.py -r TextReport ERS97STV "path to ballot file"`
+EG, `python3 runElection.py ERS97STV "path to ballot file"`

 You may need to install the future package, eg by running `python3 -m pip install future`